- Other settings and version information

 - Allow filling in forms

-However, if you share both passwords, the restrictions on printing, copying, etc. may not work properly depending on the PDF viewer.
+However, if you share both passwords, the restrictions on printing and copying operations may not work properly depending on the PDF viwer.
 This is probably because the PDF viewer recognizes that the PDF file was opened with the owner password.
 For this reason, CubePDF is designed not to accept permission settings when it is shared with the owner password.

 Moreover, if a PDF file is recognized as having been opened with an owner password, all PDF editing, including removal of the user password, will be possible.
 Please make sure you fully understand these behaviors when you share the user password with the owner password.

 In the Language section, you can set the display language for the menu and other items on the CubePDF main window.
-There are two supported languages, English and Japanese.
+There are three supported languages, English, German and Japanese.
 If you select Auto for the display language, one of the languages will be automatically selected according to the Windows language settings.